 At 1st level, a pack-bonded hunter receives a teamwork feat as a bonus feat for which he must meet the prerequisites.
 Once per day as a standard action, he may grant this teamwork feat to a single ally within 30 feet who can see and hear him.
 This ally benefits from the feat for 2 rounds plus 1 round for every three levels the pack-bonded hunter possesses.

-This ability replaces wild empathy.
+This ability replaces wild empathy and flanking companion.

 Favored Enemy (Ex)